By: Dr. Anne Truong

 PRP is not a new type of procedure.
 It has been used for over 20 years in various ways.
 It is recognized as a way to help tissue to heal, especially if that tissue has been damaged or is otherwise struggling to heal.
 Most often, this procedure is used to rejuvenate bone and tissue that lacks good blood supply.

 This procedure was developed by extracting PRP from the blood using a centrifuge.
 It separates out the PRP from the red cells.
 The process allows for this highly effective component of blood to be present at the site where damage is.
 This process happens naturally at any time a person has an injury or has surgery.
 It aids in the wound-healing process.
 When there is a wound, the platelets release growth factors.
-This activates stem cells that migrate from the bone marrow.
-Those stem cells work to heal the tissue that’s damaged.
+This activates cells that migrate from the bone marrow.
+Those cells work to heal the tissue that’s damaged.

 The O-Shot injection is done in a safe way to minimize any pain and risk of the development of granulomas, which can cause an obstruction.
 Small injections are made in a very safe manner.